YunoHost/doc/regenerate_certificate.md

 cp $ssldir/openssl.cnf $finalpath/

 # Change yunohost.org with your domain in the configuration
+# DO NOT FORGET TO REPLACE example.org !
 sed -i "s/yunohost.org/example.org/g" $finalpath/openssl.cnf

 # Generate certificate and key